medialab/xan/docs/cmd/search.md

                              if you want the number of threads to be automatically chosen instead.

 search options for multiple patterns:
+    -B, --breakdown              When used with --patterns, will count the total number of non-overlapping matches per pattern and write this count in one additional column per pattern.
+You might want to use it with --overlapping sometimes when your patterns are themselves overlapping.
+    -U, --unique-matches <name>  When used with --patterns, will add a column containing a list of unique matched patterns for each row, separated by the --sep character.
+                                 Will not include rows that have no matches in the output unless the --left flag is used.
+Patterns can also be given a name through the --name-column flag.
+    --sep <char>                 Character to use to join pattern matches when using -U/--unique-matches.
+                                 [default: |]
+    --left                       Rows without any matches will be kept in the output when using -U/--unique-matches.
     --patterns <path>            Path to a text file (use "-" for stdin), containing multiple patterns, one per line, to search at once.
     --pattern-column <name>      When given a column name, --patterns file will be considered a CSV